A Pre-Performance Dancer Fuel Plan

 With ample time to digest beforehand, an adequate meal can be the perfect opportunity for you to supply your body with the tools needed for optimal performance.
 About 3-4 hours prior to dancing, plan a meal that focuses on complex carbohydrates.
 Complex carbohydrates, which are found in whole grains, legumes, and starchy vegetables like potatoes and squash, contain longer chains of sugar molecules.
 These foods take more time for the body to break down and use, which provides your body with a steady flow of energy.

 If your classes begin in the afternoon, then build a lunch using a grain such as wild rice or quinoa, and pair it with a protein like baked fish, chicken, or tofu.
 If your classes begin earlier in the day, then aim for a balanced breakfast using slow-cooked oats paired with bananas and a generous serving of nut- or seed- butter.
-Eggs served with a whole grain avocado toast is another great option!
+Eggs served with whole-grain avocado toast are another great option!
 Adding a source of fat like avocadoes, nuts, seeds, or butter to your meal aids with vitamin absorption and increases your overall level of satisfaction.

 If you have an early morning workout or class, but you’re not an early riser, then don’t stress about eating 3-4 hours in advance.
 Think of this fueling opportunity as snack time rather than as mealtime.
 You’ll also want to ease up on the complex carbohydrates since fiber can leave you with stomach discomfort while dancing.
 Simple carbohydrates, which are composed of easy-to-digest, basic sugars will be easier on your stomach since less time is available for digestion.
 Aim for naturally occurring sources found in fruit and milk products (like yogurt).
 Top Greek yogurt with a handful of berries and sprinkle with ground flax for a quick option.